Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 2. Bot tab → Add Bot → copy the token

-3. OAuth2 tab → URL Generator → select bot and applications.commands scopes, Send Messages + Read Message History + Use Slash Commands permissions → copy and visit the generated URL to add the bot to your server
+3. OAuth2 tab → URL Generator → select bot and applications.commands scopes, Send Messages + Read Message History + Use Slash Commands permissions → copy the generated URL and visit it to add the bot to your server

 4. Enable Message Content Intent in the Bot tab (required for reading messages)